 Starting your first business is a big step, and if you’re in Kansas, you might be thinking about setting up a sole proprietorship.
 Let’s dive into what that involves.

-In Kansas, sole proprietorships are quite popular.
-Of the 268,310 small businesses in the state, 181,877 are sole proprietorships.1 2 That’s 67.8% of all small businesses.
-To help you learn more, this guide will take you through what a sole proprietorship is, its benefits and drawbacks, and how to get your Kansas sole proprietorship up and running.
+Sole proprietorships are quite popular in Kansas.
+Of the 268,310 small businesses in the state, 181,877 are sole proprietorships, or 67.8% of all small businesses.1 2This guide will help you learn more about sole proprietorships, their benefits and drawbacks, and how to get your Kansas sole proprietorship up and running.

 What is a Sole Proprietorship?

-A sole proprietorship is the simplest and most straightforward business structure.
+A sole proprietorship is the most straightforward business structure.
 It’s owned and run by one person, and there’s no legal distinction between the owner and the business.
 This means you get to be your own boss, but it also means you’re personally responsible for all aspects of the business.

 Now, sole proprietorships are just one type of business structure.
 Others include general partnerships, corporations, and Limited Liability Companies (LLCs).
 Each has its pros and cons, depending on your business needs and goals.